SarmadSiyal/ai-recruitment-automation-agent/README.md

 ## 🚀 Project Overview

-The **AI Recruitment Intelligence Automation Platform** is an end-to-end hiring automation solution designed to reduce manual HR workload and improve recruitment efficiency.
+The AI Recruitment Intelligence Automation System is an end-to-end hiring automation solution designed to reduce manual HR workload and improve recruitment efficiency.

 Built using: